oneclickvirt/ecs/README_NEW_USER.md

 | Use Case | Suitable for quick testing, only tests computational performance | Suitable for comprehensive testing |
 | Leaderboard | [sysbench.spiritlhl.net](https://sysbench.spiritlhl.net/) | [browser.geekbench.com](https://browser.geekbench.com/) |

+`Sysbench` benchmarks can be seen in the [CPU Performance Ladder For Sysbench](https://sysbench.spiritlhl.net/) tier chart.
+The specific score does not depend on the version of Sysbench used for the test.
 Default uses `Sysbench` for testing, with rough benchmarks as follows:

-CPU test single-core `Sysbench` scores above 5000 can be considered first-tier, 4000-5000 points second-tier, roughly one tier per 1000 points.
+A single-core CPU score of over 5000 in **Sysbench** can be considered first-tier and classified as high performance, with roughly one tier for every 1000 points.

 AMD 7950x single-core full performance scores around 6500, AMD 5950x single-core full performance scores around 5700, Intel regular CPUs (E5 series) around 1000-800, single-core CPUs below 500 can be considered poor performance.

 Sometimes multi-core and single-core scores are identical, proving the merchant is limiting program concurrent CPU usage, typical example being Tencent Cloud.

-`Sysbench` benchmarks can be seen in the [CPU Performance Ladder For Sysbench](https://sysbench.spiritlhl.net/) tier chart.
-Specific scores depend on the sysbench version tested.

 `GeekBench` benchmarks can be seen in the [official website](https://browser.geekbench.com/processor-benchmarks/) tier chart.
 Specific scores differ for each `GeekBench` version, pay attention to which `GeekBench` version was used during testing.